 You have no items in your Shopping Basket.

-The College of Podiatry is the Professional Body and Trade Union for registered podiatrists.
+The Royal College of Podiatry is the Professional Body and Trade Union for registered podiatrists.
 They represent around 10,000 private practitioners, NHS podiatrists, students and retired members.
 They sent a review team to our headquarters in Somerset on the 10th April 2019.
-The visiting team consisted of:

 The panel used published research and guidelines to formulate a standardised approach to assess which Cosyfeet styles could be considered appropriate for people with diabetes.